FarshidNazemi/Supplementary-Files-for-Eco-inspired-Framework/README.md

 2. **Source code.ipynb**: This Jupyter Notebook contains the network analysis, tradeoff calculations, and more detailed calculations related to the study.
 The notebook uses various CSV files for input data, which are located in the `data` folder.

-3. **data**: This folder contains all the CSV files used by the Jupyter Notebook for the calculations and analysis.
+3. **data**: This folder contains all the CSV files (network flow data) used by the Jupyter Notebook for the calculations and analysis.

 ### Instructions